-Both the first and new Oura ring feature sensors that measure your body signals:
+Both the first and the new Oura ring feature sensors that measure your body signals:

 - Two infrared LEDs that measure your blood volume pulse (PPG) and from there, your resting heart rate, heart rate variability, and respiratory rate among other.

-- Body temperature sensor that measures your nocturnal body temperature deviation.
+- A body temperature sensor that measures your nocturnal body temperature deviation.

-If you have worn the first Oura ring and switch to the new ring, you’ll keep seeing your sleep, readiness and activity data as before, but with some possible changes in details.
+If you're switching from the first Oura ring to the new ring, you’ll keep seeing your sleep, readiness and activity data as before, but with some possible changes in details.

 Sleep tracking.
 At first, the sleep tracking accuracy of the new Oura ring is on average at the same level than in the first Oura ring.
 However, the upgraded sensors and modifications in raw signal processing mean that results are not 100% identical minute by minute.
 The evolved hardware of the new Oura ring gives us room for further sleep tracking improvements down the road.

 Infrared LEDs.
 The infrared LEDs of the new Oura ring need less luminosity and use less power than before.
 The infrared LEDs of the first Oura ring require higher luminosity, and this can disturb the measurements of the new ring.
 This is why we don’t recommend you to keep on wearing the first Oura ring, especially on the same hand than the new ring.